Antonis Aidonis: Club career

 Aidonis made his professional debut for VfB Stuttgart in the Bundesliga on 10 November 2018, coming on as a substitute in the 90+1st minute for Santiago Ascacíbar in the 2–0 away win against 1.
 FC Nürnberg.

 On 5 July 2021, Aidonis was sent on a year long loan to Dynamo Dresden.

+On 12 January 2024, Aidonis signed with Borussia Dortmund II until the end of the season.

+On 15 August 2024, Aidonis joined fifth-tier Oberliga Baden-Württemberg club Sonnenhof Großaspach.

 International career

 Aidonis was included in Germany's squad for the 2018 edition of the UEFA European Under-17 Championship in England, where the team was eliminated in the group stage.

 Personal life

 Aidonis was born in Neustadt an der Weinstraße, Rhineland-Palatinate and is of Greek descent.